-- Issues regarding bullying, methods of dealing with bullying, peer pressure, prejudice and discrimination, stereotyping and assertiveness training will be discussed in the Well Being Programme. - Role play scenarios enable girls to practise how to react in bullying situations. - Assemblies are another vehicle for teaching students about the differences between people and the importance, for instance, of avoiding prejudice-based language - Well Being inputs will cover friendships, teaching students how to manage their relationships with others constructively. - Well Being sessions will include co-operative group work to enable students to explore issues by considering different points of view and to become integrated into the peer group. - Well Being sessions in Year 11 will use external experts for small group discussion LGB & T issues (Lesbian, Gay, Bisexual and Transgender).
+Issues regarding bullying, methods of dealing with bullying, peer pressure, prejudice and discrimination, stereotyping and assertiveness training will be discussed in the Well Being Programme.

+Role play scenarios enable girls to practise how to react in bullying situations.

+- Assemblies are another vehicle for teaching students about the differences between people and the importance, for instance, of avoiding prejudice-based language and of promoting kindness in all relationships - Well Being inputs will cover friendships, teaching students how to manage their relationships with others constructively. - Well Being sessions will include co-operative group work to enable students to explore issues by considering different points of view and to become integrated into the peer group. - Well Being sessions will include learning on protected characteristics and mutual respect towards others (in line with Fundamental British Values). - Opportunities for teacher-guided discussion of similarities and differences in major religions will be provided in the Religion and Philosophy curriculum. - The Year 7 residential in the early Autumn Term will act as bonding exercises to enable girls to work co-operatively in teams.

-- Opportunities for teacher-guided discussion of similarities and differences in major religions will be provided in the Religion and Philosophy curriculum. - The Year 7 residential in the early Autumn Term will act as bonding exercises to enable girls to work co-operatively in teams, - Staff will encourage student co-operation and the development of interpersonal skills through the use of group work and pair work in teaching methodology.
-Students will be allocated to groups selected by the teacher, and these will be changed at regular intervals to allow girls more contact with a wider circle of students in their year group. - Victims of bullying will be drawn into working groups with children who do not abuse or take advantage of them.
+- Staff will encourage student co-operation and the development of interpersonal skills through the use of group work and pair work in teaching methodology.
+Students will be allocated to groups selected by the teacher, and these will be changed at regular intervals to allow girls more contact with a wider circle of students in their year group. - Victims of bullying will be drawn into working groups with children who do not have a history of difficulties with the victim, and who the member of staff views to be positive for their social development (using their professional judgement and perhaps seeking advice from the Head of Year).